MeteoSwiss-APN/devops/CodeDev.rst

 Locate jenkins serialized data
 """"""""""""""""""""""""""""""""
-In order to find the location of the serialized data, execute the following steps:
+This section describes how to find the location of the serialized data by jenkins for the master version of COSMO.

 Set the spack spec of COSMO for serialization mode: